Chinatown, Toronto: Economy

 Toronto's downtown Chinatown is one of the largest in North America.
-It is centred on the intersection of Dundas Street West and Spadina Avenue, and extends outward from this point along both streets.
-With the population changes of recent decades, it has come to reflect a diverse set of East Asian cultures through its shops and restaurants, including Chinese, Vietnamese, and Thai.
+It is centred on the intersection of Dundas Street West and Spadina Avenue and extends outward from this point along both streets.
+With the population changes of recent decades, it has come to reflect a diverse set of East Asian cultures through its shops and restaurants, including Chinese and Vietnamese.
 The major Chinese malls in the area are Dragon City and Chinatown Centre.

-Since the 1990s, downtown Chinatown is redefining itself in the face of changing demographics and gentrification of the neighbourhood.
+Since the 1990s, downtown Chinatown has been redefining itself in the face of changing demographics and gentrification of the neighbourhood.
 As the aging population shrank, revenues of businesses in the neighbourhood also decreased.
 While the majority of the grocery stores and shops remain, most of the once-famed restaurants on Dundas Street West, especially the barbecue shops located below grade, have closed since 2000.
 Competition from commercial developments in suburban Chinese communities also drew wealth and professional immigrants away from downtown.
 Unlike those newer developments in the suburbs, Chinatown's economy relies heavily on tourism and Chinese seniors.
 As many younger, higher-income immigrants settled elsewhere in the city, those left in the district are typically from older generations who depend on downtown's dense concentration of services and accessibility to public transportation.
-With developers changing or resulting in the closure of well regarded businesses, the Chinatown neighbourhood is facing the pressures of gentrification along with many other Toronto ethnic neighbourhoods and communities such as Greektown, Koreatown, Little Portugal, and Little Italy.
+With developers changing or resulting in the closure of well-regarded businesses, the Chinatown neighbourhood is facing the pressures of gentrification along with many other Toronto ethnic neighbourhoods and communities such as Greektown, Koreatown, Little Portugal, and Little Italy.

 In the early 21st century, downtown neighbourhoods became more attractive to urban professionals and young people who work in the Financial District, as well as its proximity to the University of Toronto and to OCAD University, leading to the gentrification of surrounding areas and potentially changing the face of West Chinatown.

 A key representative of the neighbourhood and its interests is the Toronto Chinatown Business Improvement Area (多倫多華埠商業改進區), also known as the Chinatown BIA.
 A non-for-profit organization funded by the commercial property owners of the downtown Chinatown area, it was founded in 2007 and works closely with representatives of the federal, provincial, and city government, the police, as well as community stakeholders to promote and enhance the community as a commercial destination while maintaining its cultural character.

 Demographics

 Historically, Toronto's Downtown Chinatown has been represented by immigrants and families from southern China and Hong Kong.
 Since the transfer of Hong Kong's sovereignty to the People's Republic of China in 1997, immigrants from mainland China have greatly exceeded those from Hong Kong.
 However, at present Cantonese remains the primary language used by businesses and restaurants in Chinatown.

-To the east of Spadina Avenue, numerous university students attending the University of Toronto, OCAD University (formerly the Ontario College of Art and Design), and Ryerson University live in many of the small houses built as workers' housing.
+To the east of Spadina Avenue, numerous university students attending the University of Toronto, OCAD University (formerly the Ontario College of Art and Design), and Toronto Metropolitan University live in many of the small houses built as workers' housing.